dlu-ch/dlb/doc/ex_tool.rst

 :term:`dynamic helpers <dynamic helper>` like compiler binaries).

-Every :term:`tool` is represented by a subclass of :class:`dlb.ex.Tool` that describes its abstract behaviour and the way it is run (e.g. meaning of commandline and output, interaction with file system and environment variables).
+Every :term:`tool` is represented by a subclass of :class:`dlb.ex.Tool` that describes its abstract behaviour and the way it is run (e.g. meaning of command line and output, interaction with file system and environment variables).

 Tools are usually parametrized by dependency roles (e.g. input files) and execution parameters.

 Each :term:`tool instance` represents a concrete behaviour and can be run in an active context.
-Running a tool results in an awaitable result object.
+Running a tool results in an :term:`python:awaitable` result object.

 Tool instances are immutable and hashable and fast to construct; the heavy lifting takes place while the :term:`tool instance is running<tool instance>`.